Women are taking their role as leaders seriously, and the face of progress is evident on a global scale … finally

 by Alison M. Parker in History News Network

 Today, Black women’s influence in political campaigns is visible and dramatic.
 In recent presidential and midterm elections, over 90% of Black women’s votes went to the Democratic candidates.
 Preliminary figures for the 2020 presidential election indicate that the Biden/Harris ticket received approximately 55% of women’s votes, but over 90% of Black women’s votes.
-Not only did Black women vote in 2020, they registered others, organized get-out-the-vote drives, and fought widespread and varied voter suppression measures.
+Not only did Black women vote in 2020, but they also registered others, organized get-out-the-vote drives and fought widespread and varied voter suppression measures.
 Despite the recent concerted efforts of white domestic terrorist insurrectionists, they have put Joe Biden and Kamala Harris in the White House.
 CLICK FOR MORE

 She’s the face of NC’s fight against COVID-19.
 Meet Dr. Mandy Cohen, Tar Heel of the Year